OpenBioMaps/documentation/official_docs/en/common_errors.md

    Problem: If no write permission on mapserver log file the mapserv service will not start on request.

-   Solution: Owner of log file should be the www-data and the mapserver directory in /tmp directory also should be owned by mapserver.
+   Solution: Owner of log file should be the www-data and the mapserver directory in /tmp directory also should be owned by www-data user.

 2) Symptoms: No points on map, error messages about connection errors.